huggla/Minimal-and-secure-Docker-images/README.md

 * End-block

 ### The TAG-block
 The TAG-block contains only the TAG-constant defined in a ARG statement.
-If the content-, base- or helper-images used during the build process, were based on different Alpine builds, then there would be a risc of mismatching system libraries.
+If the content-, base- or helper-images, used during the build process, were based on different Alpine builds, then there would be a risc of mismatching system libraries.
 The TAG-constant makes sure all stage images are based on the same Alpine base image.